 Select a Log Collection service.

-- Click under Actions and select View > Config to display the Log Collection configuration parameter tabs.
+- Click View > Config to display the Log Collection configuration parameter tabs.

 - Define global Log Collection parameters in the General tab.

-- Remote Collector, NetWitness Suite displays the Local Collectors.
+- For a Remote Collector, NetWitness Platform displays the Local Collectors.
 Select the Local Collectors to which the Remote Collector pushes events in this tab.

 - Edit configuration files as text files in the Files tab.